Risk and Compliance

 - Definition of consent mechanisms.

-- Regular audits on compliance with GDPR provisions
+- Regular audits of GDPR compliance (compliance audit).

 - Assess impact of new types of data processing.

-- Regularly test and identify intrusion and data access vulnerabilities, which allow you to measure prevention mechanisms.
+- Regularly test and identify data access and intrusion vulnerabilities to gauge prevention mechanisms.